 To install WorkFlows on your home computer, do the following:

-Whether you have been asked to stay home or are permitted to be in the school, you might consider reviewing your collection:
+Whether you are working from home or are permitted to be in the school, you might consider reviewing your collection:

 There are a number of entries in the Favorite Reports section of the WorkFlows handbook that can assist with answering these questions.
-Take a few moment to review them here.
+Take a few moments to review them here.

 If you have any questions about which reports might best meet your needs, do not hesitate to reach out to your INFOhio Provider.